Ephraimosse9/printf/README.md

 _printf("Unknown:[%r]\n");
-It is developed by Precious Enuagwune and OSSE EPHRAIM OSAYI ALX cohort 7
+It is developed by PreciousIfeaka and OSSE EPHRAIM OSAYI ALX cohort 7